Proper Mattress Support

 We offer a wood foundation in 2 heights to meet your mattress needs that is specifically designed to meet proper support criteria.
+This Foundation is intended for all latex & innerspring mattresses (not the All Wool Mattress).
 If you choose a wood foundation that is not from Holy Lamb Organics make sure it has at least 17 slats for Queen & King Sizes and 15 slats for Twin & Full sizes.
 Also note that using a foundation that is not from Holy Lamb Organics will render the flammability test void.

 About Box Springs

 We do not currently offer an organic box spring (though we have in the past).
 If you use a box spring remember that it will add some softness to your mattress as it is a spring coil unit which has some give.
 A box spring will need to be supported by a metal frame with a rigid center support for Full - King sizes.